mjtiv/patent-claim-mapper/README.md

 The central question:

-> Can AI reliably determine whether an invention description reads on a
-> patent claim when both are provided explicitly?
+> Can AI reliably determine whether an invention description reads on a patent claim when both are provided explicitly?

 This requires multiple reasoning steps:

-1. Reading and interpreting an invention description\
+1. Reading and interpreting an invention description
-2. Extracting independent claims from patents\
+2. Extracting independent claims from patents
-3. Decomposing claims into elements and sub-elements\
+3. Decomposing claims into elements and sub-elements
-4. Identifying feature correspondence\
+4. Identifying feature correspondence
-5. Detecting missing limitations\
+5. Detecting missing limitations
-6. Providing textual evidence\
-7. Estimating overall correspondence confidence
+6. Estimating overall correspondence confidence

 The resulting task approximates automated **claim chart reasoning**.

+Because patent claims define the legally enforceable scope of protection, this study focuses on claim language as the primary source of correspondence analysis.
+Patent specifications, drawings, and prosecution history are not analyzed in this stage in order to maintain a controlled evaluation of claim-to-description matching without introducing additional interpretive complexity.

+This claim-centric approach reflects early-stage patent analysis workflows, where practitioners often begin by comparing technical disclosures directly against claim limitations before consulting the full specification.

 ------------------------------------------------------------------------